AKlaus/Transparent-Auth-Gateway/AzureADAuthClient/README.md

 ## 1. Purpose

 A quick test of _Azure AD_ authentication with `id_token` only implementing minimum code.
-This project is for testing purposes to proceed further to Auth Gateway developement.
+This project is for testing purposes to proceed further to Auth Gateway development.
+See [this article](https://alex-klaus.com/transparent-auth-gateway-3/) for a detailed explanation.

-The used protocol OAuth 2 [Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) with Proof Key for Code Exchange ([PKCE](https://oauth.net/2/pkce/)).
+The used protocol is OAuth 2 [Implicit Grant](https://oauth.net/2/grant-types/implicit/) Flow ([RFC 6749 sec 1.3.2](https://tools.ietf.org/html/rfc6749#section-1.3.2)).

 ## 2. Run it